vippsas/vipps-login-api/api-guide/overview.md

 ##### App-to-app flow

-It is possible to enable automatic switch of users back to the merchant app, from the Vipps app.
+It is possible to enable automatic switch of users back to the merchant app, from the Vipps or MobilePay app.

 This flow is designed to be used with apps.
 It requires that the app initiate Vipps Login in an external browser that is opened within the app.

 See [App integration](app-integration.md) for details about integrating.

-##### Automatic return from Vipps app
+##### Automatic return from Vipps or MobilePay app

-This flow will automatically take the user back to a browser when they accept the login in the Vipps app.
+This flow will automatically take the user back to a browser when they accept the login in the Vipps or MobilePay app.

 There are security implications by using this flow which requires the merchant to handle the user session across browsers.
  **It is not suited for every scenario.
 Merchants must make their own considerations to ensure that it is only used where suitable**.

 By using this flow, Vipps Login will be able to complete the login process even if the user ends up in a different browser.
 However, the merchant **must ensure that logins can complete, even without session information like cookies.**

-See [Automatic return from Vipps app](flows/automatic-return.md) for details about implementation and security considerations.
+See [Automatic return from Vipps or MobilePay app](flows/automatic-return.md) for details about implementation and security considerations.

 ### Vipps Login from phone number